solita/solita.github.com/_posts/2020-04-07-trying-out-julia.md

 ---
 layout: post
-title: I'd like to write a blog...
-Let's try out Julia
+title: Trying out Julia programming language
 author: hnybom
 excerpt: >
-  I've no former experience on Julia going into this one but a fair amount of interest and a mission to write a blog.
-So if you, like me, are interested trying out Julia keep on reading.
+  This post is about the Julia programming language and my journey starting from zero knowledge to, well, some knowledge of the language.
+So if you, like me, are interested trying out Julia language keep on reading.
 If you are already familiar with the subject you can safely skip this one.
 tags:
  - Julia
 ---